- To understand how cryptocurrency came to be, it is essential to delve into the evolution of money.

 - Modern banknotes rely on a social and legal consensus for their value.

 Understanding the emergence of Bitcoin and how the crypto market operates requires knowledge of the history of money.
-Why did humans go from barter to commodity money?
+What is barter?
 What is the gold standard, and how did we arrive at fiat and, eventually, cryptocurrency?
-This two-part series explores the origins of money and recounts history until the arrival of modern currency, the basis of our current financial system.
+This two-part series explores the evolution of money and recounts the history of money until the arrival of modern currency, the basis of our current financial system.

 Barter is considered the original form of trade.
 In this system, participants directly exchange goods or services for other goods or services without using a medium of exchange, such as money.